Preparing Your Practice for Your Vacation

 Vacation is good for the soul.
 You know that.
 I know that.
 But, there is no doubt that as a D.C. practicing on your own or in a small practice, it is tough to find the perfect time to leave for more than a day or two.

-by Braxton Pulley, D.C. in Practice Procedures on Monday, February 29, 2016
+Posted in Patient Experience on Monday, February 29, 2016

 Yet it is important to your own health to make sure you take an extended break.
 Think about how you might step away for a week or two – or even a month.

 Shut down the office.
 I know some D.C.s that will coordinate their travel plans around national holidays – Christmas, Thanksgiving, Fourth of July.
 Doing this allows a built-in excuse to slip away for a few extra days.
 In the minds of your patients, this makes sense because they are likely doing the same thing.
 Just make sure you communicate this well so everyone can plan accordingly.
 Not only do you want to mention it during treatment, but have it posted at the reception desk, as well as the treatment rooms.

 Hire a locum tenens doctor.
 If you’re going to be gone more than a week, shutting down your practice isn’t a good option for the treatment of your patients.
 A locum tenens doctor can temporarily step in and provide care of your patients.

 Here are a couple of key points to consider.
 Make sure you plan ahead and meet the D.C.
 Bring him into your practice to discuss your treatment style as well as provide an adjustment.
 This allows you to assure your patients that you have done your due diligence and this is a good short-term care solution while you are away.
 You’ll also want to contact any managed care organizations to find out how to handle billing for the locum tenens doctor.

 If you already have another D.C. in the practice who is covering your time away or you have the locum tenens doctor coming in, you’ll need to do several things to make your absence just a little easier for those in the office.